Kevin J. Garber

 Area of Emphasis

 Kevin Garber is a shareholder in the Environmental and Energy and Natural Resources groups of Babst Calland, practicing out of the firm’s Pittsburgh and State College offices.
 Mr. Garber concentrates much of his practice in the areas of natural resources law and water law.
-He represents mining and oil and gas companies, including those developing unconventional gas reserves, on a broad range of environmental issues including permitting, water supply and treatment and resource development.
+He represents mining and oil and gas companies in the conventional and unconventional industries on a broad range of environmental issues including permitting, water supply and treatment, and resource development.
 Mr. Garber has extensive environmental litigation experience representing clients before the Environmental Hearing Board in Pennsylvania and in trial and appellate courts.
 In administrative proceedings, he has represented clients challenging permits, contesting civil penalties and compliance orders, and defending against challenges brought by citizens’ groups, among other matters.
-Mr. Garber regularly counsels oil and gas production, midstream, storage and transportation companies on federal, state and local environmental regulations affecting their operations, and he negotiates environmental provisions in transactions involving natural resources.
-He counsels mining clients on a wide range of environmental matters affecting the mining industry, such as water and air permits, bonding and treatment trusts.
+Mr. Garber regularly counsels oil and gas production, midstream, storage and transportation companies on federal, state and local environmental regulations affecting their operations, and handles environmental matters in involving natural resource transactions.
+He counsels mining clients on a wide range of environmental matters including water and air permits, bonds, and treatment trusts.
 Mr. Garber also regularly handles NPDES permitting matters and appeals; defends citizens’ suits under the federal Clean Water Act and similar state laws; and represents landowners and others with respect to groundwater protection issues.
-He leads the firm’s municipal environmental services practice area in which a substantial part of his practice concentrates on sewage facility planning and permitting, storm water management and related development issues facing developers, municipalities and municipal authorities.
+He leads the firm’s municipal environmental services practice relating to sewage facility planning and permitting, storm water management and similar development issues facing developers, municipalities and municipal authorities.
 He serves as special environmental counsel to many municipalities, authorities and developers in western Pennsylvania.

 In addition, Mr. Garber also practices intellectual property law.
 He is a registered patent attorney and prosecutes trademark applications before the U.S. Patent and Trademark Office.